-The Real Estate sector is closely related to the Infrastructure sector, which is fundamental for the former's growth.
-In view of the capital-intensive nature of this sector and the limited options available to Real Estate developers and owners to raise funds, REITs offer a way forward.
+The real estate sector is closely related to the infrastructure sector, which is fundamental for the former's growth.
+And in view of the capital-intensive nature of this sector and the limited options available to real estate and infra developers to raise funds, REITs and InvITs continue to offer a way forward.

-In general terms, a REIT is an investment vehicle that owns and operates Real Estate-related assets, and allows individual investors to earn an income from ownership of commercial Real Estate without actually having to buy any assets.
-Typically, the incomeproducing Real Estate assets owned by a REIT include office buildings, shopping malls, apartments, warehouses and mortgaged property.
+In general terms, REITs and InvITs are investment vehicles that own and operate real estate and infrastructure related assets, and allow individual investors to earn an income without actually buying any assets.
+Typically, the income-producing real estate assets owned by a REIT include office buildings, shopping malls, apartments, warehouses and mortgaged property.
+Whereas the typical infrastructure assets owned by an InvIT are roads, renewables, tower infrastructure, etc.

-REITs were first introduced in the US in the early 1960s and have since then been adopted as a preferred investment mode around the world.
-Over the years, they have constructively changed the way in which the Real Estate market operates, and benefitted investors as well as Real Estate developers.
+Over the years, REITs have constructively changed the way in which the real estate market operates, and benefitted investors as well as real estate developers.

-In India, SEBI introduced its draft REIT regulations in 2007.
-Over the years, the regulator has done a commendable job of structuring these regulations by closely partnering with important stakeholders, government bodies, investors and Real Estate developers in the country, bringing them in sync with globally recognised norms.
-After considerable modifications, the Real Estate Investment Trusts Regulations, 2014 (REIT Regulations) were enacted in India on 26 September 2014.
+The Securities and Exchange Board of India (SEBI) introduced its draft REIT regulations in 2007.
+Over the years, the regulator has done a commendable job of structuring these regulations by closely partnering with important stakeholders, government bodies, investors and real estate developers in the country, bringing them in sync with globally recognised norms.
+After considerable modifications, the Real Estate Investment Trusts Regulations, 2014 (REIT Regulations), were enacted in India on 26 September 2014.
 The listing of Embassy Office Parks in April 2019 has broken the ice in the Indian REIT industry.
-This was followed by the listing of the Mindspace REIT in August 2020 and a couple of more REITs in the pipeline.
+This was followed by the listing of the Mindspace REIT in August 2020 and Brookfield REIT in early 2021 with the market eagerly waiting to see how others materialise.

-The encouraging response and positive listing of Embassy and Mindspace REITs have paved the way for many Real Estate enterprises with substantially large portfolios of rent-yielding properties to set up their own Indian REITs.
+The encouraging response and positive listing of REITs have paved the way for many real estate enterprises with substantially large portfolios of rent-yielding properties (not restricted to commercial but including warehousing and retail) to set up their own Indian REITs.
 This has also boosted the confidence of investors in REITs.
+We have also seen various InvITs being set up with portfolios comprising power transmission infrastructure (viz. fibre and tower), road assets and renewables.